 - Korean sashimi rice bowl, hoedeopbap

-- And if you’re looking for more ideas for celeriac, this article has some tasty-looking recipes and tips.
+- And if you’re looking for more ideas for celeriac, try my apple celeriac salad (with bacon!), plus this article has some tasty-looking recipes and tips.

 Celeriac remoulade, pan seared scallops and chorizo